Ipstenu/dreamspeed/readme.txt

 * Improved sanitization and escaping.

 == Upgrade Notice ==
-Version 0.7.0 upgrades your existing posts to reflect the new URL for hostnames and upcoming regions.
+Version 0.7.0 and 0.7.1 upgrades your existing posts to reflect the new URL for hostnames and upcoming regions.
 If you ever manually edited your image locations to objects.dreamhost.com you MUST change that to `objects-us-west-1.dream.io` before September 5th, 2016, or your images will break.